Skip to main content

 • The closer the current state of the system is to the desired state, the more useful why-run mode will be.
 For example, if a full run-list is run against a fresh system, that run-list may not be completely correct on the first try, but also that run-list will produce more output than a smaller run-list

 For example, the service resource can be used to start a service.
-If the action is :start, then the service will start if it is not running and do nothing if it is running.
-If a service is installed from a package, then Chef Infra Client cannot check to see if the service is running until after the package is installed.
+If the action is :start, then the service will start if it’s not running and don’thing if it’s running.
+If a service is installed from a package, then Chef Infra Client can’t check to see if the service is running until after the package is installed.
 In that case, why-run mode will indicate what Chef Infra Client would do about the state of the service after installing a package.
-This is important because service actions often trigger notifications to other resources, so it is important to know that these notifications are triggered correctly.
+This is important because service actions often trigger notifications to other resources, so it’s important to know that these notifications are triggered correctly.

 About chef-zero